 More young women than young men now take the driving test

-Over the past twenty years the number of young women taking their driving test has increased so much that today the majority of young people taking their driving test are in fact female.
+Over the past twenty years, the number of young women passing their driving test has increased so much that today the majority of young people taking their driving test are in fact female.

-The lifestyles and job opportunities of young women has changed significantly in recent years and as a consequence more young women are now driving alone and travelling greater distances than ever before.
+The lifestyles and job opportunities of young women have changed significantly in recent years, and as a consequence, more young women are now driving alone and travelling greater distances than ever before.

 Although the risk to women driving alone is greatly exaggerated, you should still take safety measures to protect yourself from any difficulties you may encounter.